Prolapsed disc surgery

-Prolapsed disc surgery is typically seen as a last resort for patients who have not sufficiently responded to conservative, non-surgical treatments.
-Normally offered as an elective procedure, disc surgery is used to manage back pain, neck pain, and other neurological symptoms that have been caused by an intervertebral disc that has become herniated or ruptured.
-However, open back surgeries have a number of inherent risks that need to be considered.
+Prolapsed disc surgery is typically seen as a last resort for patients who have not responded to conservative treatments like medication and physical therapy.
+Normally offered as an elective procedure, disc surgery is used to manage neck pain, back pain and related symptoms that have been caused by a spinal disc that has herniated or ruptured.
+However, traditional open neck and back surgeries are highly invasive and come with risks and difficulties.

 - Lengthy recovery and rehabilitation

 - Potential for failed back surgery syndrome (FBSS)

 - Higher risk of infection and scar tissue buildup

 - Chance of pain transference along adjacent areas of the spine

 By better understanding the full range of treatment options available, such as the minimally invasive spine surgery performed at Laser Spine Institute, you can give yourself a better chance of finding lasting relief and getting back to the life you’ve been missing.